Puyodead1/udemy-downloader/README.md

   --skip-hls            If specified, hls streams will be skipped (faster fetching) (hls streams usually contain 1080p quality for non-drm lectures)
   --info                If specified, only course information will be printed, nothing will be downloaded --id-as-course-name   If specified, the course id will be used in place of the course name for the output directory.
 This is a 'hack' to reduce the path length
+  -sc, --subscription-course
+                        Mark the course as a subscription based course, use this if you are having problems with the program auto detecting it
-  --save-to-file        If specified, course content will be saved to a file that can be loaded later with --load-from-file, this can reduce processing time (Note that asset links expire
+  --save-to-file        If specified, course content will be saved to a file that can be loaded later with --load-from-file, this can reduce processing time (Note that asset links expire after a certain
-                        after a certain amount of time) --load-from-file      If specified, course content will be loaded from a previously saved file with --save-to-file, this can reduce processing time (Note that asset links expire after a certain amount of time) --log-level LOG_LEVEL
+                        amount of time)
+  --load-from-file      If specified, course content will be loaded from a previously saved file with --save-to-file, this can reduce processing time (Note that asset links expire after a certain amount of
+                        time)
+  --log-level LOG_LEVEL
-                        Logging level: one of DEBUG, INFO, ERROR, WARNING, CRITICAL (Default is INFO) -v, --version         show program's version number and exit
+                        Logging level: one of DEBUG, INFO, ERROR, WARNING, CRITICAL (Default is INFO) --use-h265            If specified, videos will be encoded with the H.265 codec --h265-crf H265_CRF   Set a custom CRF value for H.265 encoding.
+FFMPEG default is 28 --h265-preset H265_PRESET
+                        Set a custom preset value for H.265 encoding.
+FFMPEG default is medium -v, --version         show program's version number and exit
 ```